 G. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance

-1. Cash and Investments
+1. Cash and Cash Equivalents

-The District's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.
+The District's cash and cash equivalents are considered to be cash on hand, demand deposits, and shortterm investments.
+The District considers all highly liquid investments (including certificates of deposit) to be cash equivalents.